yellow fever vaccine (cont.)

 What happens if I miss a dose (YF-Vax)?

-Be sure you receive all recommended doses of this vaccine.
-If you do not receive the full series of vaccines, you may not be fully protected against the disease.
+Be sure you receive a booster dose of yellow fever vaccine every 10 years if you continue to travel or live in areas where yellow fever is common.
+If you do not receive the vaccine every 10 years, you may not be fully protected against the disease.

 What happens if I overdose (YF-Vax)?